 If you’re interested in our Towaway division…

 Our Towaway contractors use their own 3/4-ton or 1-ton pickup trucks (10 years or newer) to deliver fifth wheels and/or travel trailers to dealerships all over the United States and Canada.
 Everything that is tendered to Classic for delivery is made locally in the Elkhart, Indiana area, so most trips start from our local yard in Goshen, Indiana.
-We also have a staging yard in Kenmare, North Dakota for units going into Western Canada.

 Some commonly asked questions include:

 - How much does it pay?
 Compensation is for each trip based upon the mileage between the origin/destination and the rate per mile.
 All compensation will be reported annually on Form 1099 (T4A for our Canadian contractors) and no taxes are withheld.
 Contact the Recruiting department for our current rates.
 Because we have a not-forced dispatch and our contractors set their own schedules and choose their own trips, we are not able to provide an average annual or monthly income.

 - Who pays for the fuel?
 Drivers pay for their own fuel.
 We have a fuel surcharge built into our mileage rate and give you 50% of your trip compensation up front for your use as necessary to deliver the unit accepted by you for delivery to the destination.